Annual Report And Financial Statements For The Year Ended 31 March 2025

 Results and dividend

-Investment income was higher than the prior period at £2.6 million (year ended 31 March 2024: £2.2 million), which included £0.8 million interest income on realised investments.

-In 2018 we revised our dividend policy in the light of the new VCT rules for investment introduced in 2015 and 2017, which we expected to result in more volatile returns.
-We introduced an annualised target dividend yield of 5% of opening NAV, which has been exceeded in every period since.
-Having already declared an interim dividend of 1.6 pence per share which was paid in January 2025, your Directors now propose a final dividend of 1.5 pence per share.
-The total of 3.1 pence per share is equivalent to 5.1% of the opening net asset value per share of 60.3 pence.
-The final dividend, if approved, will be paid on 5 September 2025 to shareholders on the register on 8 August 2025.
+The target for the annual dividend yield continues to be set at 4.5% of the opening NAV per share.
+Having already declared an interim dividend of 2.0 pence per share which was paid in January 2025, the Directors now propose a final dividend of 2.5 pence.
+These payments totalling 4.5 pence (2024: 4.2 pence) are equivalent to 5.0% of the opening NAV (2024: 4.6%).
+The proposed final dividend will, subject to approval by shareholders at the Annual General Meeting, be paid on 5 September 2025.

-Our dividend investment scheme, under which dividends can be re-invested in new ordinary shares free of dealing costs and with the benefit of the tax reliefs available on new VCT share subscriptions, continues to operate with around 16% participation during the year.
-Instructions on how to join the scheme are included within the dividend section of our website, which can be found here: mercia.co.uk/vcts/nvt/.
+Our dividend investment scheme, under which dividends can be reinvested in new ordinary shares free of dealing costs and with the benefit of the tax reliefs available on new VCT share subscriptions, continues to operate.
+Instructions on how to join the scheme are included within the dividend section of our website, which can be found here: mercia.co.uk/vcts/n3vct/.

 Investment portfolio

-Investment activity has remained strong, with £8.9 million of capital provided to six new venture capital investments and £5.4 million of follow-on capital invested into the existing portfolio.
-We also made progress in realising the Company's mature portfolio acquired under the previous VCT rules with the remaining such investments now totalling £9.4 million (31 March 2024: £16.0 million).

-The value of the portfolio increased by £5.6 million (2.8 pence per share) in the year, with several portfolio companies enjoying significant growth: Pure Pet Food and Project Glow Topco (t/a The Beauty Tech Group) both increased in value by over £3 million.
-Against this there were some significant write-downs in the investments in Adludio and Newcells Biotech.
+The overall progress of the portfolio was satisfactory and several companies enjoyed significant growth: Pure Pet Food and Project Glow Topco (t/a The Beauty Tech Group) both increased in value by over £3 million.

+Sales in the venture portfolio realised £9.9 million on an initial cost of £8.1 million.
+The most notable was the Gentronix sale for net proceeds of £3.6 million, which compares with an original cost of £0.8 million, a return of 4.5 times.

+£9.5 million was provided for six new venture capital investments and £5.4 million of follow-on capital was invested in existing investments.

-The Board continues to monitor liquidity carefully and plans to raise up to £20 million of new capital in the 2025/26 tax year.
+The Board continues to monitor liquidity carefully and plans to raise up to £20 million, comprising a £14 million offer with an overallotment facility (if utilised) of £6 million, in the 2025/26 tax year.
 Further details will be provided in due course.

+Our dividend investment scheme continues to operate.
+This enables shareholders to invest their dividends in new ordinary shares free of dealing costs and with the benefit of the tax reliefs available on new VCT share subscriptions.
+Instructions on how to join the scheme are included within the dividend section of our website, which can be found here: During the year around 11% of total dividends were reinvested by shareholders.

 Responsible investment

-The Company is mindful of its Environmental, Social and Governance (ESG) responsibilities and we have outlined our evolving approach in the annual report.
+The Company's approach to Environmental, Social and Governance (ESG) responsibilities is set out in the annual report.

 VCT legislation and qualifying status

-We have continued to meet the stringent and complex qualifying conditions laid down by HM Revenue & Customs for maintaining our approval as a VCT.
-The Investment Adviser monitors the position closely and reports regularly to the Board.
-Philip Hare & Associates LLP has continued to act as independent adviser to the Company on VCT taxation matters.

-In September 2024 we were pleased that the extension of the VCT Sunset Clause until 2035 was confirmed.
+In September 2024 we were pleased to report the extension of the VCT Sunset Clause until 2035.
 The 'Sunset Clause' is a European state aid requirement which, without extension, would have removed the VCT tax reliefs that investors receive on newly issued VCT shares.

-Whilst no further amendments to VCT legislation have been announced, it is possible that further changes will be made in the future.
-We will continue to work closely with the Investment Adviser to maintain compliance with the scheme rules at all times.

 Audit tender process